paybygroup/slate/source/index.html.md

 Name|Type|Description
 ---|---|---|
-id|string(uuid)|Pay By Group UUID of this image name|string|Filename of the image as provided by the merchant version|string|Version of the image as generated by Pay By Group url|string|URL to retrieve the image stored with Pay By Group
+name|string|Filename of the image as provided by the merchant url|string|URL to retrieve the image stored with Pay By Group